HFQR/xitca-web/README.md

 - rust version 1.54.0-nightly

 ### Motivation:
+- 100% safe rust.
+All unsafe code are outsourced to dependencies.
+- Low memory footprint.
+Avoid pre-allocation whenever possible.
-- Experiment nightly rust feature to make async web frameworks more easy to use.
+- Experiment nightly rust feature to make async web frameworks easier to use.
 - Make code base compat and simple.
 Reduce the barrier of understanding of source code for easier contributing.

 ### Limitation: